coder137/build_in_cpp/docs/source/examples/gcc.rst

 StaticLib
 ----------

-Compile static library which is used by an executable
+Compile a static library which is used by an executable

 .. code-block:: cpp
     :linenos: